- A large artwork at the intersection of Great North Road, Railside Ave and Ratanui Street.

 - A trial of bus lanes leading into and out of the Henderson Bus interchange on Railside Ave.

-- A trial parklet with outdoor chairs and tables outside the Zoo Bar and Café on Great North Road.
+- A trial parklet with outdoor chairs and tables outside the Wood Brothers Bar and Grill on Great North Road.

 - Robin Taua-Gordon - Te Kawerau a Maki (Mana Whenua representative)